epfl-ada/ada-2022-project-souvladaki/README.md

 - This README as our official project proposal
 - The initial_analysis.ipynb which contains some initial analysis steps for the dataset.

 ## Abstract
+The Wikispeedia dataset is a rich source of information on how users are browing Wikipedia pages, in order to reach a target article from a given, initial one.
+Given this rich source of "common sense" information, we plan to study how the position of the links in the HTML page affects the user decision.

 ## Research Questions
+- Is the position of a link in a Wikipedia page affects the decision of the user?
+- In which sections of the page are the most clicked links?
+- Do graph analytics insights (e.g. popular links) affect the user decision, no matter their position?
+- How do this analysis, based on people "common sense" compares to results of general analysis in visual link predictions of Wikipedia, already implemented in literature?

 ## Methods
+TODO

 ## Proposed Timeline
+* Step 1.
+Enrich our initial analysis with more insights (using Pandas, Matplotlib, Numpy and NetworkX)
+    * Proposed deadline:
+* Step 2.
+Create a family of functions to be able to get the positions of the links in the article (using Pandas and Beatidul Soup).
+    * Proposed deadline:
+* Step 3.
+    * Proposed deadline:
+* Step 4.
+Explore the literature in order to compare the results of our analysis to other research outcomes in this direction.
+    * Proposed deadline:
+* Step 5.
+Gather our research results, filter the most interesting and start preparing the presentation-report-datastory.
+    * Proposed deadline:

 ## Internal Milestones

 ## Libraries and Implementation